 The first President of the bank was Governor Charles Henderson.
 He continued to serve as President until his death in 1937.
 Lane Enzor became President in 1937, followed by Corley Chapman, Sr., and James Fort.
 In June 1982, M. Douglas Mims became President and CEO.
 Gary Guthrie was named President and CEO in September, 1997.
 Following Mr. Guthrie's retirement, Jeff Kervin was named President & CEO in September 2010.

-Troy Bank & Trust has been serving this community for over a century.
-This dedication to serving the customers and this community is evident in the actions and activities of all of Troy Bank's officers, directors and staff.
-As an independent bank, our customers can expect decisions about their loans and deposits to be made right here.
+Troy Bank & Trust has been serving communities for over a century.
+This dedication is evident in the actions and activities of all of Troy Bank's officers, directors and staff.
+As an independent bank, our customers can expect decisions about their loans and deposits to be made locally.
 In addition, Troy Bank & Trust is committed to the fair and equal treatment of all its current and potential customers.
 The same people that our customers know and trust will make the ultimate decisions about their financial needs.

 Troy Bank & Trust is committed to serving the needs of this community and has been doing so for over 100 years.